alicemunsal/dohex/DoHex2.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Transformer.png)

-Repositories, gateways, boundery objects or UI patterns like MVC, MVVM or Prensenters; all the patterns are transformation mechanisms.
+For the perspective of the DOD; repositories, gateways, boundery objects or UI patterns like MVC, MVVM or MVP; all the patterns are transformation mechanisms.

 ## DoHex